 There are a few myths about riding horses that could prevent you from learning to ride well.
-Here are the seven top myths about horseback riding.
+Here are the six top myths about horseback riding.

 01 of 06

 Riding a Horse Is Just Sitting

 This myth makes horse riders laugh.
 It also makes them wish they could make the person who believes this get on a horse and post to a trot or go out on a ten-mile trail ride.
 Those of us who ride know that it takes much more than sitting to ride a horse.
-Sitting is something you do on a couch, but on a horse, you are using many more muscles, your balance, and your brain.
-That's not sitting.
-That's an activity that includes many skills and body awareness.
+Sitting is something you passively do on a couch, but on a horse.
+On a horse, you are using many muscles for balance and stability, and your brain for coordination.
+In other words, riding a horse is actively engaging many parts of your body and mind although from the outside, it may seem sedate.

 02 of 06

 You Just Need to Trust Your Horse

 Riders need to understand how horses think, and that our horse's priority is not the rider's safety and comfort but their own.
 As prey animals, horses are not programmed to be self-sacrificing.
 Riders need to understand how to convince their horse to trust them by always being consistent and good leaders.
 If you let a horse think for itself and trust it to make its own decisions, you are asking the horse to be a leader, and that can lead to problems.
 Being the leader is your job.
 There are many stories about horses that have saved their rider's skin through some harrowing experience.
 However, as romantic as these stories are, it’s more likely that the horses extricated themselves from a bad situation, and the riders were able (by luck or skill) to stay aboard.

 03 of 06